geekylucas/dockerfiles/1password-wine/README.md

 # 1Password in Docker

+To be specific: 1Password in Wine in Docker

 ## Prerequisites

 You'll almost certainly need to be running a local xhost.
 Add this to your `~/.xsessionrc`.